I've never met a seller who liked the idea of accepting an offer with

 a home inspection condition, or for that matter, any type of condition.

 But since buyers are naturally cautious about parting with their hard-earned money, that's just the way of the world.
-Thus sellers, like it or not, may as well get used to the idea of a home inspection happening.
+Therefore, like it or not, sellers may as well get used to the idea of a home inspection happening.

 Some real estate conditions have become fairly standard, such as satisfactory financing and house inspection.
 Condo offers usually include a condition on the buyer receiving a satisfactory Status Certificate, or the equivalent in your neck of the woods.
 And rural offers almost always have a condition pertaining to a potable well water supply, amongst several other special conditions.
 Buyers who already own a home usually want a condition allowing them to sell their own property.
 However, in a hot market, they're not always granted that privilege, especially in a multiple bid competition.